 If you’re not very fond of coriander or jalapeño, adding them to the stuffed eggs filling is totally optional.
 But if you want your spicy deviled eggs even spicier and fierier, give it a try!

 We hope making our low carb deviled eggs is easy and pleasing.
 Enjoy our healthy low calorie snack!

 - In a pot of boiling water add eggs.
 Simmer for 10 minutes and then transfer to an ice water bath to cool completely.2 eggs

 - Peel and cut eggs in half lengthwise.
-Scoop out the cooked yolk and process in the food processor with the avocado, lemon juice, jalapeño, cilantro, garlic powder, salt, pepper and water.¼ ripe avocado, 1 tsp lemon juice, 1 tbsp cilantro, ¼ tsp garlic powder, ¼ tsp salt, Pepper to taste, 1 tsp jalapeño, 1 tbsp water
+Scoop out the cooked yolk and process in the food processor with the avocado, lemon juice, jalapeño, cilantro, garlic powder, salt, pepper and water.¼ ripe avocado, 1 tsp lemon juice, 1 tbsp cilantro/coriander, fresh, ¼ tsp garlic powder, ¼ tsp salt, Black pepper to taste, 1 tsp jalapeño, 1 tbsp water

 - Fill the whites with the deviled egg mixture.
 Finish with chopped chives, paprika and salt.½ tbsp chives, ¼ tsp paprika, ¼ tsp salt